-This example demonstrates a strategy based on using MMA with a limited number of iterations on successively finer meshes.
+This example demonstrates a strategy based on using MMA with a limited number of iterations on successively finer meshes (See the Reuse solution from previous option in the Parametric Sweep).
 It quickly and reliably produces trustworthy topologies showing good improvement of the objective function value.
 These solutions are not necessarily globally optimal, which may, however, be of less importance in practice.